Ask toddle AI

 For good order, this is how it could look: Demo time ๐ŸŽ‰

 You can take toddle actions much further!
-Actions can be used to write to a browser-based database, control your smart fridge , and all other effects a browser is capable of.
+Actions can be used to write to a browser-based database, control your smart fridge , and everything else a browser can do.